danieledurante/GroupTensor-Test/README.md

-# GroupTensor-Test
-Testing for group differences in multivariate categorical data via dependent mixtures of tensor factorizations
+# GroupTensor-Test: Bayesian inference on group differences in multivariate categorical data